So, you’re thinking of incorporating the “inaka” (田舎) countryside of Japan in your itinerary!

 C) I can survive offline

-Some want an easy countryside escape they can visit as a day trip from Osaka or Tokyo.
-Others want slower overnight stays in small towns connected by train.
-And some are hoping for the kind of remote mountain villages and hidden onsen where driving becomes part of the adventure itself.
+Some travelers want an easy countryside escape they can visit as a day trip from Osaka or Tokyo.
+Others prefer slower overnight stays in small towns connected by train.
+And some are searching for remote mountain villages and hidden onsen where the journey itself becomes part of the adventure.

 Planning Your Countryside Trip?